Information for our online tournaments

 Lastly, you will need to join the IAC team, which you can do by visiting https://lichess.org/team/international-academy-of-chess

-This means that during a two hour online event your child may wind up playing several games more than they would at a weekend tournament at a school.
+This means that during a two hour online arena event your child may wind up playing several games more than they would at a weekend tournament at a school.
+Arena events do not have any impact on US Chess ratings and do not require US Chess memberships to play.

 The time control will be 10+5.
 This means that each player starts out with 10 minutes on their clocks and gets five seconds added to their time each time they make a move.
 So a player who makes a move with 8:40 remaining on their clock would then have 8:45 remaining.